This project is based on AddressBook Level 3.

 * * | user | save my event details in different formats | move my data to another place if needed |

-(For all use cases below, the System is the EventBook
+(For all use cases below, the System is the EventBook and the Actor is the user, unless specified otherwise)

 Use case 1: Delete a person